solarworkshop/Small-Solar-Power-Systems-Zine/zine.md

 - Load: Any device that uses the electricity (like a light bulb, fan, or pump).

-### How a Basic Circuit Works

-- Power flows from the positive terminal of the source.

-- Current moves through the wire to the load (doing work, like lighting a bulb).

-- Current returns to the negative terminal of the source, completing the loop.

-Think of it like water flowing through a hose: the pump (power source) pushes water (electricity) through the hose (wire), spins a water wheel (load), and then the water returns to the pump.

 ## Characteristic of Electricity

-Let’s try to explain some key electrical concepts using the analogy of water flowing through a pipe.
+Let’s try to wrap our heads around some key electrical concepts using the analogy of water flowing through a pipe.

 When water flows through a pipe, increasing or decreasing either the size of the pipe or the flow rate of the water will accordingly increase or decrease the ammount of water you get out of the end of the pipe.
 Let’s look at three electrical concepts and how they relate to the water in the pipe: